dolittle-obsolete/DotNET.Fundamentals/Documentation/Services/binding_services.md

 ---
 title: Binding services
-description: How to bind your gRPC for a host type
+description: How to bind your gRPC for a service type
 keywords: Overview, gRPC
 author: einari
 weight: 1